ManageIQ/manageiq-documentation/scripting_actions/_topics/chap_automation_model.md

 ### Importing, Exporting, and Resetting the Datastore

 The **Automate Model** can be exported and imported as a YAML file.
-{{ site.data.product.title }} allows you to back up your model by export.
+{{ site.data.product.title_short }} allows you to back up your model by export.
 Red Hat may provide you with new or updated classes, and provides an import function for either a class or the entire model.
 Finally, you can reset the datastore to its default.
 Always be sure to export the current datastore before importing or resetting.

 **Note:**